Antiz96/Linux-Desktop/Rasp-Server/Pi-hole.md

 ### Automatically check for system update(s)

-*This is nothing to do with pi-hole itself directly but I do use the following scripts to get notified by email for any available updates on my Arch server.
-This is also a way to see if the pi-hole packages needs to be updated, so I know that I'll need to redo the above step (adding a 2 seconds wait before the pihole-FTL service start.*
+*This has nothing to do with pi-hole itself but I do use the following script to get notified by email for any available updates on my Arch server.
+This is also a way to see if the pi-hole packages need to be updated, so I know that I'll need to redo the above step (adding a 2 seconds wait before the pihole-FTL service start).*

 ```
 sudo pacman -S pacman-contrib